komali0321/blinkit-powerbi-dashboard/README.md

 This repository contains a professionally designed Power BI dashboard project that analyzes operational and business data for **Blinkit**, a fast-growing quick commerce and grocery delivery platform.
 The dashboard was created as part of a business analytics initiative to convert raw transactional data into meaningful, decision-supporting insights.

 ---

-## 📌 Project Overview

-The **Blinkit Power BI Dashboard** provides a comprehensive view of sales, customer behavior, product performance, and order fulfillment metrics.
-Built with a focus on usability and interactivity, the dashboard empowers stakeholders to monitor key performance indicators (KPIs), identify business opportunities, and optimize service delivery.

----